 Another virtual desktop budget consideration is whether or not everyone in your company needs DaaS or VDI.
-New solutions, like Evolve IP’s Workspaces, can help furthrer reduce costs by providing a single virtual desktop platform that allows IT to deliver DaaS to only those users who need a cloud desktop, while the rest of the business’ employees can access SaaS and legacy line-of-business applications via SSO and MFA.
-One platform, completely secure, and everything runs the same way on laptops, desktops, tablets and mobile devices.
+Solutions, like Evolve IP’s Virtual Desktops, can help further reduce costs by providing a single virtual desktop platform that allows IT to deliver DaaS to only those users who need a cloud desktop, while the rest of the business’ employees can access SaaS and legacy line-of-business applications via SSO and MFA.
+One platform, completely secure, and everything runs the same way on laptops, desktops, tablets, and mobile devices.

 In-house VDI vs. DaaS: Providers